Finding an overseas contracting job is difficult and there are no shortcuts to getting hired. Following a proven strategy will definitely help you.

 Here’s what you need to do and how Danger Zone Jobs can help you (like we’ve helped more than 30,000+ members since 2005).

-Whether you’re new or an experienced contractor looking for jobs in places like Afghanistan, Iraq & Kuwait, you’ll face five challenges:
+Whether you’re new or an experienced contractor looking for jobs in places like Iraq, Kuwait and other overseas locations, you’ll face five challenges:

 - Finding job leads, hidden jobs and the companies with contracts that hire your job field.